wbamberg/idl-reference/docs/nsIAccessibleText.md

 Get the accessible start/end offsets around the given offset,
 return the text attributes for this range of text.

-@param  includeDefAttrs   [in] points whether text attributes applied to
-                          the entire accessible should be included or not.
-@param  offset            [in] text offset
-@param  rangeStartOffset  [out] start offset of the range of text
-@param  rangeEndOffset    [out] end offset of the range of text

 #### Parameters ####